 The Big Bang Theory is an American television sitcom that premieres on the CBS network.
 The show was created by Chuck Lorre and Bill Prady who each serve as executive producers alongside Steven Molaro.
 The three also serve as the show’s head writers.
 Originally premiering in September of 2007, the series has spanned for a total of 8 seasons, with the most recent season having aired from September of 2014 to May of the following year.
 The season finale premiered on May 7th of this 2015.
-You can watch old and new episodes of The Big Bang Theory with a subscription to one of the Comcast Internet Plans.
+You can watch old and new episodes of The Big Bang Theory when you sign up for one of these DIRECTV packages.

 The Big Bang Theory focuses on the lives of two Caltech physicists, Leonard Hofstadter and Sheldon Cooper, whom share an awkward but interesting living arrangement and friendship that stems from their unique co-dependence upon another.
 Their friendship is explored throughout the series, and their unique personalities oftentimes serve as comic relief—primarily in the form of Leonard poking fun at Sheldon’s rigid rules for living life and his understanding of how things ought to be.

 The show’s other three primary characters include Leonard and Sheldon’s across the way neighbor Penny, and their equally socially awkward co-workers and friends, Howard Wolowitz and Raj Koothrappali.
 Penny’s character often acts as the voice of reason for the four men, who have limitless imaginations and brain capacity, though their brilliance rarely translates well into heavy social situations.
 She serves as a romantic interest for Leonard, and the sharp, witty reminder to the rest that, while they’re absolutely brilliant when it comes to physics and engineering, they’re oftentimes idiots in regards to basic social protocol.